 If you plan to drive it outside the state of Quintana Roo, you’ll have to get a Temporary Import Permit for your vehicle while at the border.
 You cannot purchase this permit at state borders in Mexico, so you need to decide before you start your trip if you’ll require it.

-The permit costs approximately $50 USD, and a $400 deposit is also charged on your credit card.
+The permit costs approximately $50 USD, and a $400 deposit is also charged to your credit card.
 The deposit is refunded when you cancel the license upon your return to Belize.

 Additionally, getting Mexican car insurance is a must.
 If you get caught without it, you could be thrown in a Mexican jail and your car will be confiscated.